 A gold standard in Lactation care

 There has already been support for LactaPedia to be endorsed as a global gold standard to define terms for normal human lactation.
-Senior Research Fellow Melinda Boss is attending the 19th International Society for Research into Human Milk and Lactation Conference in October 2018 to progress discussions towards international endorsement.
+Senior Research Fellow Melinda Boss attends international conferences to progress discussions towards international endorsement.

 The LactaResearch Group have also been recognised as contributors to the Draft Australian National Breastfeeding Strategy “2018 and beyond” which identifies evidence-based guidelines as a key input.
 The strategy is due for release in in 2019.

 Version 1 of LactaMap is designed for use by doctors; however future versions will be available to other health professionals such as: nurses, lactation consultants and pharmacists.
 Once the site is mature, the LactaResearch Group will introduce LactaMap to medical schools and tertiary institutions for case-based learning.